databricks/databricks-sqlalchemy/README.md

 ```

 When calling `Base.metadata.create_all()`, the executed DDL will include `GENERATED ALWAYS AS IDENTITY` for the `id` column.
 This is useful when using SQLAlchemy to generate tables.
 However, as of this writing, `Identity()` constructs are not captured when SQLAlchemy reflects a table's metadata (support for this is planned).

-## Parameters

-`databricks-sql-connector` supports two approaches to parameterizing SQL queries: native and inline.
-Our SQLAlchemy 2.0 dialect always uses the native approach and is therefore limited to DBR 14.2 and above.
-If you are writing parameterized queries to be executed by SQLAlchemy, you must use the "named" paramstyle (`:param`).
-Read more about parameterization in `docs/parameters.md`.

 ## Usage with pandas